LSIND/intro-to-python3-analysis/README.md

 # Introduction to elementary analysis using Python 3

-This repo presents all basic tasks for starting analysis using Python.
+This repository presents all basic tasks as an introduction to analysis using Python.

 ## Projects